QueuingKoala/iptables-bnf/README.md

 All chains used in a table must be created first, generally by a chain definition; built-in chains are implicitly included, but when omitted from a table definition the *existing* policy on the chain is preserved.

+Each chain definition will implicitly flush that chain, even when using the `-n` flag.
+The only way to avoid this is to omit the chain definition, which requires that the chain already exist.

 It is also possible to preserve the existing policy when defining a chain by setting the policy to the character `-` (dash.)
 Otherwise a policy of `ACCEPT`